Organising a Community Event

 - If you are organising a cycling, walking, or running event, you can find specific information about how to apply for a permit here: Cycling, running and walking events

-- If your event requires full or partial closure of a road, you will need to apply first to the Tasmania Police.
+- If your event requires full or partial closure of a road, you will need to obtain approval from Tasmania Police.

 - If you are planning a public event you will require a Place of Assembly licence under the Public Health Act 1997.
 You will need to apply to the relevant Council.